VNC Connect review: Affordable, cross-platform remote desktop software

 VNC Connect offers the speed of direct connections, as well as portal-based management for only a few bucks per computer.
 It's not dead easy to set up, but it offers the broadest operating system support in the industry.

 VNC Connect is RealVNC's pay-per-chair remote desktop solution.
-But unlike a service like GoToMyPC, which can cost $35 per computer per month, you're only talking a few dollars per PC.
+But unlike a service like GoToMyPC, which can cost US$35 (AU$50) per computer per month, you're only talking a few dollars per PC.
 Setting up the server requires a bit of knowledge, but once that's complete, the rest is easy.

 VNC Connect: Setup and features